 Because of both artists' reputations for experimenting onstage – with song choices, arrangements and running orders – every night turned out to be a distinct performance.
 Sometimes audiences got Dylan classics like "Mr. Tambourine Man" and "It's All Over Now, Baby Blue"; other times they got lesser songs like "Heart of Mine" and "Man of Peace."

 For the July 1987 shows collected on Dylan & the Dead (which was released almost two years after the tour), producers Jerry Garcia and John Cutler mostly stuck to songs familiar to people who buy stop-gap live albums like this.
 "I Want You," "All Along the Watchtower," "Knockin' on Heaven's Door" and "Slow Train" (which netted some rock-radio airplay) are among the LP's seven cuts.

-The album was savaged by critics but sold well enough, all things considered, reaching No. 37 -- a better showing than Dylan's previous two studio records, Knocked Out Loaded and Down in the Groove, and the 1985 concert LP Real Live.
+The album was savaged by critics but sold well enough, all things considered, reaching No. 37 – a better showing than Dylan's previous two studio records, Knocked Out Loaded and Down in the Groove, and the 1985 concert LP Real Live.
 Dylan would return eight months later with Oh Mercy, his best album in years.
-Slowly and surely he'd work his way up to his creative renaissance, starting with 1997's Time Out of Mind, that continues to this day.
+Slowly and surely he'd work his way up to his creative renaissance, starting with 1997's Time Out of Mind.